-All requests for teacher referrals (electronic or hard copy), letters of recommendation, or transcripts the Enrollment Office.
-Please notify Enrollment originate with the Office. must (enrollment@sipray.org), if you have received a request.
+All requests for teacher referrals (electronic or hard copy), letters of recommendation, or transcripts must originate with the Enrollment Office.
+Please notify the Enrollment Office, (enrollment@sipray.org), if you have received a request.
 Recommendation letters, referrals, and transcripts are only released after the parent completes a request form and submits the applicable fee (\$30).
 These documents will be released directly to the school and not released to / shared with the parent.
 This is all tracked by the Enrollment Office.
 This does not apply to documentation associated with the guidance office or Student Action Plan.